abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 imported in another part of the module, *all* (exported and non-exported) declarations are imported.

-External partitions must be exported from the primary interface of the module using the keyword sequence `"export import"`:
+The C++ standard unconditionally[^1] mandates that external partitions *must* be exported from the primary interface of the module, using the keyword sequence `"export import"`:

 ```cpp
 export module M;